tomchavakis/grib-downloader/README.md

-## Weather Downloader
+## Grib Downloader

-This tool can be used to download the daily latest weather data from the [NOMADS-NOAA](https://nomads.ncep.noaa.gov) Operational Model Archive and Distribution System.
+This tool can be used to download the daily latest grib data from the [NOMADS-NOAA](https://nomads.ncep.noaa.gov) Operational Model Archive and Distribution System.

 ### Features